 - 16. Students are not entitled to seek support from the FEDF from more than one institution at a time.
 For this reason colleges should ensure that a declaration is signed by the student when applying for FEDF to confirm that they have not applied for, or are in receipt of, FEDF from another institution. - 17.
 Students who are in receipt of other funds public or private are still eligible to receive FEDF.
-Colleges should advise students in receipt of benefits to check with their benefits paying office to establish how an FEDF award will affect their individual circumstances. - Colleges can access general advice and guidance on benefits on the UK Government's website.
-In addition, the Benefits for Students Scotland Handbook is available online.
+Colleges should advise students in receipt of benefits to check with their benefits paying office to establish how an FEDF award will affect their individual circumstances. - 18.
+Colleges can access general advice and guidance on benefits on the UK Government's website.
+In addition, CPAG's Benefits for Students in Scotland Handbook for 2020-21 is available online.
 Further information related to benefits for students can also be found on the Student Information Scotland portal.